OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/perl.md

 * [LaTeX-Driver](https://metacpan.org/dist/LaTeX-Driver)
     * 2026.01.20
-    * The tests run locally have some strange output Because of the lack of `makeindex`.
-TODO. 🎁
+    * The tests run locally have some strange output Because of the lack of `makeindex`. - TODO 🎁
     * I started to setup GitHub Actions, but it failed.
-We might want to explore this in a meeting.
-TODO. 🎁
+We might want to explore this in a meeting. - TODO 🎁

 * [XML-Easy](https://metacpan.org/dist/XML-Easy)
     * 2026.01.14